suvarchal/IPyNCL/README.md

-# IPyNCL: A IPython kernel for NCAR Command Language
+# IPyNCL: An IPython Notebook for NCAR Command Language

 ##Installation: